agentmodels/agentmodels.org/chapters/5e-joint-inference.md

 ## Restaurant Choice Inference

 Returning to the MDP Restaurant Choice problem, we compare a model that assumes an optimal, non-discounting MDP agent to a model that includes both time-inconsistent and optimal agents.
-We also consider models that allow a richer set of preferences.
+We also consider models that expand the set of preferences the agent can have.

 <!-- 2.
 In the POMDP setting (where the restaurants may be open or closed and the agent can learn this from observation), we do joint inference over preferences, beliefs and discounting behavior.
 We show that our inference approach can produce multiple explanations for the same behavior and that explanations in terms of beliefs and preferences are more plausible than those involving time-inconsistency.